FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Experiments

 \subsection{Datasets}

 We use two datasets; both datasets are in English and cover similar wellbeing contexts and are described below.

 \textbf{AFAR-BSFT Dataset} consists of 44 weekly 20-minute sessions from 11 participants~\cite{cheong2023s}, where data was recorded in a dyadic setting with a well-being coach.
 Extracted features include 709 facial features (Action Units, gaze, pose), 172 audio features, and two verbal biomarkers (label and probability).
+AFAR-BSFT labels derive from participants' self-reported PANAS affect, in contrast to E-DAIC's PHQ-8.
+Both are psychometrically validated instruments, and PANAS Positive Affect is a well-established negative correlate of depression~\cite{watson1988positive}, which supports comparing patterns across the two datasets even though their labels are never pooled.

 \textbf{E-DAIC Dataset} contains 275 semi-clinical interviews ~\cite{ringeval2019avec}.
 It included 73 hours of interviews, with the ground truth label being PHQ-8 scores.
 Features comprise 17 facial Action Units via OpenFace, acoustic descriptors (pitch, loudness, voice jitter) and automatic text transcriptions.